The ashbearer smears my forehead

 Sometimes, when we go into the heart of silence, we enter the world of soul.
 Images spontaneously appear, and then sequences of images.
 Such visions and visionary quests can be entered into - with wit, wisdom, and discernment.
 And with the light of the Spirit to guide us in the dark.

-This is the same world as the world that we enter when we dream.
-As Morton Kelsey has often argued (2), receiving and paying attention to such spontaneous images (and words) has a strong claim to being one of the oldest and most perennial forms of “Christian meditation”:
+This is the same world as the one that we enter when we dream.
+As Morton Kelsey has often argued (4), receiving and paying attention to such spontaneous images (and words) has a strong claim to being one of the oldest and most perennial forms of “Christian meditation”:

 I will pour out my spirit on all flesh; your sons and your daughters shall prophesy, your old men shall dream dreams, and your young men shall see visions.
-(Job 2:28).
+(Job 2: 28).

 But this Shrove Tuesday, as I sat and became very relaxed and open, some images began to appear.